3D Printing Glossary: Terms Explained Simply

 Mini-Checklist: If the print looks "weird"

-Typical Errors: Warping, Overhang, Stringing & Support
+Typical errors: Warping, Overhang, Stringing & Support

-Quelle: threedom.de
+Source: threedom.de

-Warping – when the corners lift
+Warping – when the corners lift up

 Overhang & Bridging